capi5k/capi5k/README.md

 * nfs branch : install and configure an nfs on node(s).
 * hadoop branch : install and configure hadoop on node(s)

+See the wiki for further information and how to : https://github.com/capi5k/capi5k/wiki

 Prerequisites
 =============